If you’re buying and selling property, you’ll encounter a lot of important documents, but among the most critical is the title report.

-Title searches go back for as long as the property has existed or for as long as records have been kept in that particular township or county.
+Title searches usually go back as far as is required by state law or for as long as records have been kept in that particular township or county.

-If you’re looking to speed up the title search process as the seller, you can provide a copy of your title insurance policy from when you bought the property to the title company.
+If you’re looking to speed up the title search process as the seller, you can provide a copy of your title insurance policy from when you bought the property.

 In some circumstances, you’re able to limit the duration of the search to the length of time you’ve owned the land.

 However, this is often only possible if your policy was purchased within the past 15 years.

 13. What happens if we do find a problem with the title?

 If you find a problem with the title, you’ll likely need to deal with it or you cannot move forward with the sale.

 Fortunately, there are problems that come up during the title search that can be remedied relatively quickly.

 For instance, mortgage liens or loans against the title can be cleared after they are paid.